 You will be transferred between the train station and your hotel, using a local taxi with the assistance of an English speaking guide.

-Train transfer from Tokyo to Kyoto.
-Approximately 2.5 hours.
+Transfer by train from Tokyo to Kyoto.
+The train ride is approximately 2.5 hours.

 Flight is required, currently not included in the quote.